Autism Spectrum Disorder

 - Restricted interests and repetitive behaviors

-- Symptoms that hurt the person’s ability to function properly in school, work, and other areas of life
+- Symptoms that affect their ability to function in school, work, and other areas of life

-People with ASD have difficulty with social communication and interaction, restricted interests, and repetitive behaviors.
-The list below gives some examples of the types of behaviors that are seen in people diagnosed with ASD.
-Not all people with ASD will show all behaviors, but most will show several.
+The list below gives some examples of common types of behaviors in people diagnosed with ASD.
+Not all people with ASD will have all behaviors, but most will have several of the behaviors listed below.

 Social communication / interaction behaviors may include: